DataDog/browser-sdk/packages/rum/README.md

 });
 ```

-**Example**: If you wanted to collect 100% of your sessions using only the Session Replay RUM option without recording a replay
+**Example**: If you wanted to collect 100% of your sessions using only the Session Replay RUM option without recording a replay:

 ```
 datadogRum.init({
     ....